 - 400 youth, 50% of whom are women, were supported through training, the supply of inputs and extension services to establish their own agri-businesses.

-- Career Advisory and Placement Service Centres were established at Njala University (Bo and Njala), Fourah Bay College (Freetown) and at Northern Polytechnic (Makeni) and Eastern Polytechnic (Kenema), supporting the empowerment of young people to achieve lifelong success through seamless access to transformative global experiences and job seeking soft skills and comprehensive career services that help facilitate the transition from training to employment
+- Career Advisory and Placement Service Centres were established at Njala University (Bo and Njala), Fourah Bay College (Freetown) and at Northern Polytechnic (Makeni) and Eastern Polytechnic (Kenema), supporting the empowerment of young people to achieve lifelong success through access to transformative global experiences and job seeking soft skills and comprehensive career services that help facilitate the transition from training to employment was

 - A Graduate Internship Programme (GIP) was designed and implemented to assist youth who lack work experience, a major obstacle for job-seeking graduates.
 The GIP was piloted in 2012 for eligible tertiary education institution graduates and resulted in the successful placement of 150 interns (44% female and 56% male) in 20 different types of agencies.
 49% of the institutions which hosted the interns were in the private sector, 20% were in the public sector and 31% were Civil Society Organizations and UN agencies.